How to publish a podcast? It’s easy. Just follow those 4 steps.

 - Apple Podcast (former iTunes) – 50 million Apple Music users with 5% monthly growth rate (while 1.3 billion of users globally has access to iOS devices with preinstalled iTunes)

-- Spotify – 48 millions of users
+- Spotify – 48 million users

-- Pandora Radio – 37 millions of users
+- Pandora Radio – 37 million users

-- SoundCloud – 34 millions of users
+- SoundCloud – 34 million users

-- Google Play Music – 22 millions of users
+- Google Podcasts – 22 million users

 Actually, you need to publish a podcast, at least in those 5 directories.
 However, this is a bare minimum.
 You should get your content to as many places as you can manage.